• Skip to main content

 Mac and cheese is a Thanksgiving staple!
 Read on for some scrumptious mac and cheese recipes for Thanksgiving that you can make this year!
 You’ll find a ton of options to choose from in this roundup.

-More Delicious Macaroni and Cheese Recipes
+Best Macaroni and Cheese Recipes

-• Looking for a new way to enjoy comforting mac and cheese?
-Make these baked mac and cheese bites for a fun and perfect finger food to serve to kids and adults.
+• Baked mac and cheese bites are a super fun finger food idea to serve to kids and adults.

 • Instant Pot mac and cheese is a dream come true!
-Done in 20 minutes, this side OR main dish cooks absolutely perfectly every single time!
+Done in 20 minutes, this side or main dish cooks to absolute perfection every single time!

-• Baked mac and cheese cooks perfectly every time with the perfect amount of creamy cheese.
-Great as a holiday side or weekday main dish.
-Kids and adults alike will devour it!
+• Baked mac and cheese is a great holiday side or weekday main dish.
+Everyone will devour it!

-• Add pumpkin to your next batch of mac and cheese so it’s more delicious and more creamy.
-This pumpkin mac and cheese recipe is 100% kid-friendly and done in 30 minutes!
+• Add pumpkin to your next batch of mac n cheese so it’s even more delicious and more creamy.
+This pumpkin mac and cheese recipe is 100% kid-friendly and done in 30 minutes.

 • This chili mac recipe is the perfect marriage of two of the most comforting comfort foods of all time.
 Delicious way to use up leftover chili!